 Instead, investors will often turn to metrics like “cap rate” for guidance.
-Analytical tools like cap rate are intended to provide a more objective comparison of properties using financial data.
+Using financial data, analytical tools such as cap rate aim to objectively compare properties.

 A property’s “cap rate” refers to its capitalization rate.
 It is one of the most common metrics investors use when analyzing individual deals and their potential profitability.
 It looks at the ratio between net operating income and purchase price, as further explained below.
-Cap rates are expressed as a percentage, usually ranging somewhere between 3% and 12% or more.
+Analysts express cap rates as a percentage, which typically falls between 3% and 12% or higher.

 Cap rates tend to have an inverse relationship to value.